Guide to CE Testing Toys

 Mostly make sure that you complete the file fully and completely and that you have insurance in place.
 Then let your mind loose and create your hearts desire.

-To demystify the CE Testing process, our Craftie lovely Jenny (from Craftie Miller) has created a video of the whole process:
+To demystify the CE Testing process, our Craftie Jenny has created a video of the whole process:

 You can obtain advice and access to materials certificates from the SOFT TOY SUPPORT NETWORK group on Facebook.

-We also have knowledgable Crafties who can help advise: Jenny Miller, Sonia Green, Kitty Paddy, Sue Wilson, Julia Atterby, Becky DeWet and Jayne Schembri.
+We also have knowledgable Crafties who can help advise: Sonia Green, Kitty Paddy, Sue Wilson, Julia Atterby and Becky DeWet.

 All the components of a craft kit will need to be safe according to the Toy Safety Directive and associated standard EN71.
 In some cases the final end product will also have to meet specific requirements.
 Conformance have developed a CRAFT KIT HOME TESTING PACK specifically for craft kits which gives details of how to meet these requirements, along with templates for the required documents that you must produce and keep.